What Are the Most Difficult Decisions to Make?

 Forewarned is forearmed and anticipating the questions you might be asked is a wise strategy.
 If you test yourself using the examples above and these common interview questions and answers, you’ll be more confident during your actual interview.

-In addition, prepare of some questions of your own.
+Also, prepare some questions of your own.
 Your interviewer will expect you to have some questions about the job or the company.
 If you feel like you need a little help, review this guide to interview questions for you to ask the interviewer.